rabbitmq/rabbitmq-website/site/tutorial-six-python.md

 >
 > Although RPC is a pretty common pattern in computing, it's often criticised.
 > The problems arise when a programmer is not aware
-> whether a function call is local or if it's a slow RPC call.
+> whether a function call is local or if it's a slow RPC.
 Confusions
 > like that result in an unpredictable system and adds unnecessary
 > complexity to debugging.
 Instead of simplifying software, misused RPC
 > can result in unmaintainable spaghetti code.